 Interactive visualization is the use of data analysis software to manipulate and explore graphical representations of data.
 It is an evolution of the concept of "dataviz" (data visualization) based on the incorporation of interaction tools.

-These tools make it easier to change the parameters of a data visualization to see more detail, extract information, generate relevant questions, and make full use of the data.
+These tools make it easier to change the parameters of data visualization to:

-First of all, this method makes it possible to identify trends more quickly.
-One of the reasons for this is that the human brain processes visual representations more quickly.
-Thus, data presented visually are easier to understand.
+This method makes it possible to identify trends more quickly.
+One of the reasons for this is that the human brain processes visual representations quicker.
+Thus, data presented visually are psychologically easier to understand.

 Similarly, interactive visualizations allow for more effective identification of cause and effect relationships between data by focusing on specific metrics.

-They also allow a better "narrative" of the data, by presenting a story within which it is possible to highlight or filter relevant information.
+They also allow a better data narrative by presenting a story where it is possible to highlight or filter relevant information.
 Similarly, interactive visualization helps to simplify complex data with the ability to filter information or zoom in on a particular point.

 In comparison, a static visualization does not offer interaction tools or changes over time.
 It allows data to be viewed from only one point of view.
-This approach is therefore better suited to less complex data sets, and in particular to communicating a predetermined view.
+This approach, therefore, is better suited to less complex data sets, and communicating a predetermined view.